 Drifting into comfortable patterns of behavior is natural for individuals, teams, and organizations; however, competitive innovation and complacency cannot co-exist.
 Innovation requires creative tension and conflict.
 Complacency, by nature, develops immunity to outside tensions.

 Managers who successfully create purposeful urgency have an acute understanding of basic physics.

-The Law of Inertia, or, My People are in a Rut
+The Law of Inertia, or, How to Motivate

 Newton’s first law of motion basically states – there’s a natural tendency of objects (your people) to just keep on doing what they’ve been doing, unless acted upon by an unbalanced force.
 YOU, the manager, are the unbalancing force!